-Management Intensive Rotational Grazing (MIRG) has become a more common dairy system in the northern U. S. This analysis of actual farm financial data from 101 graziers in 2004, 102 in 2003, 103 in 2002, 126 in 2001, and 92 in 2000 (more than 203 farms supplied at least one year of data), mainly from the Great Lakes region, provides some insight into the economics of grazing as a dairy system in the northern U.S.:
+Management Intensive Rotational Grazing (MIRG) has become a more common dairy system in the northern U. S. This analysis of actual farm financial data from 115 graziers in 2005, 101 in 2004 102 in 2003, 103 in 2002, 126 in 2001, and 92 in 2000 (more than 251 farms supplied at least one year of data), mainly from the Great Lakes region, provides some insight into the economics of grazing as a dairy system in the northern U.S.

 - There is a range of profitability amongst graziers.
 The ratio between the most profitable half and the least profitable half's Net Farm Income from Operations (NFIFO) per cow and per Hundredweight Equivalent (CWT EQ) was greater in the lower profit years (usually with lower milk prices) than in the higher profit years.
 For more information, see Fact Sheet #2 of this series. - The average grazing herd with less than 100 cows had a higher NFIFO per cow and per CWT EQ than the average grazing herd with 100 cows or more.
 The smallest margin appeared in the 2003 data.
-For more information, see Fact Sheet #3 of this series. - Differences between seasonal and non-seasonal calving/milking herds were reviewed.
-Non-seasonal herds had a large NFIFO per cow and per CWT EQ advantage in 2000 and 2002.
+For more information, see Fact Sheet #3 of this series. - Non-seasonal herds had a large NFIFO per cow and per CWT EQ advantage in 2000 and 2002.
 The seasonal herds (stop milking at least one day each calendar year) had a large NFIFO per cow and per CWT EQ advantage in 2001 and 2004 and a very small advantage in 2003.
+In 2005, non-seasonal herds had a NFIFO/Cow advantage and slight NFIFO/CWT EQ disadvantage.
 Careful examination of the data suggests that achieving a given level of NFIFO per cow or per CWT EQ is more difficult in a seasonal system.
 The seasonal group had a smaller range of financial performance within a year but experienced more variability of financial performance from year to year.
 Less than 15 percent of the herds in the data were seasonal.
 For more information, see Fact Sheet #4 of this series. - The graziers in the study were economically competitive with confinement herds in the states that had comparable data from both groups.
-For more information, see Fact Sheet #5 of the series. - While breed of cattle is a minor factor affecting profitability, the Holstein herds in the data had better financial performance in four years of comparisons with other breeds.
+For more information, see Fact Sheet #5 of the series. - While breed of cattle is a minor factor affecting profitability, the Holstein herds in the data had better financial performance in NFIFO per cow in five of five years and NFIFO per CWT EQ in four of five years of comparisons with other breeds.
 For more information, see Fact Sheet #6 of this series. - The ranking of major cost items is remarkably similar between grazing and confinement herds.
 For more information, see Fact Sheet #7 and #8, of this series. - Relatively consistent differences in financial performance between states have appeared in all years.
 These differences must be considered when interpreting the data.